dcc-cc3002/final-reality-kotlin-johnny-godoy/README.md

 ![Second version for characters](/reports/uml_characters_final_1.png)

 Which corrects the first partial homework.
 I also added tests for the second partial homework at `src/kotlin/main.kt`.
+Just run this file to see the results.